pytorch/pytorch/docs/source/notes/autograd.rst

 to the inputs and outputs of the module.
-Because a module may take multiple inputs and return multiple outputs, a dummy custom autograd Function is first applied to the inputs of the module before forward and the outputs of the module before the output of forward is returned to ensure that those tensors share a single grad_fn, which we can then attach our hooks to.
+Because a module may take multiple inputs and return multiple outputs, a dummy custom autograd Function is first applied to the inputs of the module before forward and the outputs of the module before the output of forward is returned to ensure that those Tensors share a single grad_fn, which we can then attach our hooks to.

-Behavior of tensor hooks when tensor is modified in-place
+Behavior of Tensor hooks when Tensor is modified in-place
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Usually hooks registered to a Tensor fire when gradients are computed for that Tensor, i.e., they fire when the autograd engine reaches the grad_fn of that Tensor during backward, and they receive the gradient of the outputs with respect to that Tensor, where the value of the Tensor is considered at the time backward is computed.

-Usually tensor hooks fire when gradients are computed for that tensor, but if you register hooks to a tensor, and then modify that tensor in-place, those hooks will be affected.
+However, if you register hooks to a Tensor, and then modify that Tensor in-place, hooks registered before in-place modification also receive gradients of with respect to the Tensor but the value of the Tensor is taken to be its value before in-place modification.

-When a hook is registered to tensor, it is associated with the grad_fn of the Tensor at the time of registration.
-(This is necessary so that the autograd engine can fire the hook as it traverses the Nodes in the graph during the backward pass.)
-However, if a tensor is modified in-place, even though it is now associated with a new grad_fn, hooks registered to that tensor before it was modified in-place will continue fire when the Tensor's old grad_fn is reached in the graph.

-If you'd like the hooks to fire when the tensor's gradients are computed, you should register it after the in-place is performed.
+If you prefer the behavior in the former case, you should register them to the Tensor after all in-place modifications to it have been made.
 For example:

 .. code::

     t = torch.tensor(1., requires_grad=True).sin()
     t.cos_()
     t.register_hook(fn)
     t.backward()

+It can be helpful to know that under the hood, when hooks are registered to a Tensor, they actually become permanently bound to the grad_fn of that Tensor, so if that Tensor is then modified in-place, even though the Tensor now has a new grad_fn, hooks registered before it was modified in-place will continue to be associated with the old grad_fn, e.g. they will fire when that Tensor's old grad_fn is reached in the graph by the autograd engine.